cnpack/cnvcl/Readme.enu.txt

 ======================================================================

     Now Delphi 5/6/7/2005/2006/2007/2009/2010/XE/XE2/XE3/XE4/XE5/XE6/XE7/XE8/
-10 Seattle and C++Builder 5/6 are supported by CnPack Component Package.
+10 Seattle/10.1 Berlin and C++Builder 5/6 are supported by CnPack Component
+Package.
 You can open corresponding package files in IDE and press "compile" or "install" buttons to compile and install it.
 The package files with "dcl" prefix are for design time, others for run time.
 Note: please compile run-time package first, then install design-time package.

     Click "Environment Options" in "Tools" menu to open settings dialog.